Cabbache/Deauthenticator/README.md

 Example: **python jam.py 0 wlan0mon**

 ### Further Information ###
-This was tested on my Raspberry pi 2B  raspbian wheezy running on battries inside my bag whilst standing beside....  clients - it was fun.
+This was tested on kali linux on a laptop PC and on Raspberry pi 2B with raspbian wheezy OS running on battries inside my bag whilst standing beside....  clients - it was fun.
 The code Contains lines that blink a RGB LED attached to my RPi in order to indicate what it's doing.

 Note that the script is still being developed.